kaworu/perl1/README.md

-This is an attempt to make the original Perl Kit, Version 1.0 to build correctly on recent Linux and \*BSD.
+This is an attempt to make the original Perl Kit, Version 1.0 to build on recent Linux and \*BSD.
 The original README file shipped with Perl has been moved to README.perl.txt.

 This project is a remake of https://github.com/rhaamo/perl1.
 Here we try harder not to change the original source code and keep the original build system,